Lou Kilzer: Books

 Kilzer's 1994 book, Churchill's Deception, sought to prove that Great Britain tricked Germany into attacking the Soviet Union in 1941.
 It was published by Simon & Schuster.
 Kirkus Reviews called the book "an audacious rereading of the diplomatic history" of World War II," in which Kilzer argues "that Winston Churchill deliberately nurtured Hitler's illusion that powerful British factions sought an end to the war on terms favorable to Nazi Germany, and thus outwitted Hitler into starting a war against the Soviets that Germany could not win."
 The book maintains that Rudolf Hess's 1941 flight to Britain was a British intelligence operation, and that the man who died in Spandau Prison in 1987 was not Hess.
 Kirkus called the book "an absorbing and cogently argued original contribution to WW II literature."
 Booklist said historians would give the book "short shrift" because it was primarily derived from existing published works, and Library Journal described the Hess theory as "generally discredited."

 His 2000 book Hitler's Traitor: Martin Bormann and the Defeat of the Reich contends that Germany's defeat was largely the result of the Red Orchestra spy ring that had penetrated the German High Command.
 The book contends that Martin Bormann, a top aide to Adolf Hitler, and Heinrich Müller, head of the Gestapo, were both Soviet agents.
 Publishers Weekly said that Kilzer "revisits this arena with an entertaining synthesis of evidence about the activities of these spies, extensive accounts of relevant military history, and informed speculations about causes and effects, motives and behaviors."

 Kilzer's first book of fiction, co-authored with Mark Boyden, a British business consulting executive, is called "Fatal Redemption," published by Enigmas Publishing.
 "Fatal Redemption" won several national awards including the IRDA in 2015, the crime fiction award category for the Beverly Hills International Book Awards and the general fiction category of the 2015 Great Northwest Book Festival.
-Kilzer and Boyden are writing a series centering around a journalist named Sally Will.
+Kilzer and Boyden wrote a series centering around a journalist named Sally Will.
 This includes the title, "Fatal Seductions."

-Personal life
+Personal life and death

 Kilzer was born in Cody, Wyoming, the son of Robert and Marjorie Kilzer.
-He and his wife, Liz Kovacs, have two grown children.
+He and his wife, Liz Kovacs, had two grown children.
+He died from various ongoing illnesses at his home in Colorado Springs, Colorado, on March 27, 2024.
+He was 73.